Privacy and cookies policy

 If you have any questions about this privacy notice, please contact us using the details set out below.
 For Data Subject Access Request (DSAR), please contact us at email@example.com

 Data Privacy Manager

 Kalibrate takes the protection of personal data seriously and has appointed DataRep as its Data Protection Representative in the European Union so that you can contact them directly in your home country.
 DataRep is a company incorporated in Ireland, with its registered address as Data Protection Representative Limited, 12 Northbrook Road, Dublin, D06 E8W5, Ireland.

 If you want to raise a question to Kalibrate or otherwise exercise your rights in respect of your personal data, you may do so by:

 Sending an email to DataRep at firstname.lastname@example.org quoting “Kalibrate Technology Limited” in the subject line;

-- Contacting DataRep via online webform at:datarep.com/data-request; or
+Contacting DataRep via online webform at: www.datarep.com/data-request; or

 Mailing your inquiry to DataRep at the most convenient addresses listed at the bottom of this document.

 PLEASE NOTE WHEN MAILING INQUIRIES, IT IS ESSENTIAL TO MARK YOUR LETTERS FOR “DATAREP” AND NOT KALIBRATE OR THE LETTER MAY NOT REACH OUR EU REPRESENTATIVE.